Community Infrastructure Levy (CIL)

 The Mayoral CIL

 In April 2012 the Mayor of London started operating a CIL to help fund Crossrail.
 The charge for applicable developments within the London Borough of Bexley is presently £20/m2 (plus indexation).
-The charge will apply in addition to, and take precedence over, the planning obligation contributions required in Bexley's Planning Obligations Supplementary Planning Document.
 Further information on the London Mayor's proposals for a Mayoral Community Infrastructure Levy can be found on Mayoral Community Infrastructure Levy or on Transport for London CIL.

 Further general information about CIL may be found: